kuomolew/node-builder/readme.md

 NAVIGATION FUNCTIONS

+navi.slides() - get non hidden slides from the structure (slides where you're able to move by swipe)

-navi.slides() - get all slides from the structure
+navi.allSlides() - get all slides from the structure

+navi.hiddenSlides() - get hidden slides from the structure

 navi.currentSlide() - get current slide

-navi.next() - go to next slide if some
+navi.next(slide) - if attribute "slide" populated - go to it with left swipe.
+Otherwise go to next slide according to structure if some

-navi.prev() - go to previous slide if some
+navi.prev(slide) - if attribute "slide" populated - go to it with right swipe.
+Otherwise go to previous slide according to structure if some

 navi.goTo('slide') - go to specific slide